gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 - Combine the password with a fixed length salt value using an hashing algorithm

 - In verification, the ID is used to see if result matches, therefore password is accepted

-- Salt usage
+- Salt usage:

-  - prevents duplicate password
+  - Prevents duplicate password

-  - increases difficulty for attacks
+  - Increases difficulty for attacks

-  - nearly impossible to use same password for more systems
+  - Nearly impossible to use same password for more systems

-  - is non-deterministic
+  - Is non-deterministic

 == Password cracking

 - Process of recovering secret password stored in a system

 - Many approaches like developing a dictionary to crack all words or precomputing hash values